weso/shex-lite-evolution/proposals/0002-start-shape-expression.md

 * Add parser rule.
 * Add AST node.
 * Modify identification visitor to support the expected behaviour of the directive.
-* Modify the checking visitor to check that the start hape reference is declared.
+* Modify the checking visitor to check that the start shape reference is declared.